|

 with strong ties to the Republican Party, to help lobby Congress and

+the White House for federal money.
 Last April, the Senate Commerce Committee subpoenaed Justice Department

 documents related to the BALCO case.
 A month later the committee, chaired